Security of device-independent quantum key distribution protocols: a review: Security analyses

 Similarly, while the optimisation in the definition of the intrinsic information may be difficult to solve, in certain cases, there are upper bounds on it which can be explicitly computed, which would then in turn be upper bounds on the key rate in those cases.
-For instance, for protocols where Alice and Bob use fixed key generation inputs $x^*$ and $y^*$,~\cite{arnon2021upper} showed that for any state and measurements compatible with the accepted correlations, the intrinsic information of the post-measurement ccq state $\rho_{\mathsf{A}\mathsf{B}E}$ (for inputs $x^*$ and $y^*$) shared between Alice, Bob and Eve is an upper bound on the achievable DI-QKD key rate.
-As before, this upper bound also holds for protocols involving pre-processing or advantage distillation.

-By considering explicit strategies and bounding the corresponding intrinsic information value, one can thus derive upper bounds on the secret key rate.
-As an example, an upper bound for DI-QKD protocols with fixed measurement basis that estimate the CHSH value $S$ and the QBER $Q$ can be derived by considering the following state
+For instance, for the family of protocols where Alice and Bob \begin{enumerate} \item classically post-process the outputs in rounds where they have chosen the pre-agreed key generation inputs $x^*$ and $y^*$ to generate the key, \item announce their inputs, and \item use only the CHSH value $S$ and the QBER $Q$ to determine whether or not to abort the protocol (we refer to protocols fulfilling this condition as \emph{CHSH-based protocols}), \end{enumerate} \cite{arnon2021upper} found an explicit attack, for which the intrinsic information had an upper bound that was easy to compute.